Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ```

 ## 12.7 A structs namespace
 Wouldn't it be nice if you could use the fields of a struct without having to prefix them with their struct name?
 That's possible!
-A struct defines a **namespace**, which you can locally create with the **using** keyword.
+A struct defines a **namespace**, which you can locally create with the **using** keyword, to allow memory-smart composition.
 Then you don't need to use the struct name anymore.

 See *12.4_using.jai*:
 ```c++